Review - Flatwave Air antenna Posted 8/28/13

 8/25/13 Comment by Denny.
 I know a lot of you are waiting for the review on the new Winegard FlatWave outdoor antenna.
 I know this because a lot of you have visited this page in the last 6 hours.
 Unfortunately the Flatwave arrived on Friday but it was the indoor Flatwave antenna not the FlatWave Air outdoor antenna.
 I received an apologize for the mistake.
 The correct antenna the FlatWavew Air outdoor antenna is suppose arrive here tomorrow Monday or at the latest Tuesday.
 I will test it as soon as it arrives.
 Sorry...

 8/28/13 We just finished testing the new Flatwave Air antenna.
-I have to say, the FlatWave Air is the best antenna we have ever tested that comes housed in a box.
-For it's size (14"x14"x4") it performs excellent.
+I have to say, for it's size (14"x14"x4") it performs pretty good..
 However, there are some short comings you should be aware of.
-The VHF signal performance is not as good as the EZ HD antenna and it's slightly more directional than the EZ HD antenna so aiming the antenna correctly is important.
+The VHF signal performance is not nearly as good as the EZ HD antenna and it's more directional than the EZ HD antenna so aiming the antenna correctly is important.
+If the TV transmitter locations are more than 10 degrees apart you may not want to use the Winegard FlatWave Air.
 Aim the front of the Flatwave Air towards the TV transmitters.

 Click image to enlarge